aeriaframework/docs/guide/deploy.md

 To deploy on remote machines over SSH, [Docker contexts](https://docs.docker.com/engine/context/working-with-contexts/) are strongly recommended.

-1. Make sure you have public and private SSH keys set up.
+- 1. Make sure you have public and private SSH keys set up.

-2. Create a Docker context if you hadn't already.
+- 2. Create a Docker context if you hasn't already.

 ::: warning WARNING
 If you aren't logged in as root on your host machine, don't escalate privileges